Eefje-Kuijpers/NGS_Galaxy_workflows/README.md

 # NGS_Galaxy_workflows

-Here you can find the .ga files for Galaxy tutorials followed.
+Here you can find the .ga files for the Galaxy tutorials followed.